How To Create Unique Social Media Campaigns With Missinglettr

 What is Missinglettr?

-Missinglettr is a relatively new tool that can set up a drip social marketing campaign for your blog posts.
+Missinglettr is a relatively new tool that sets up a drip social marketing campaign for your blog posts.

-Instead of just tweeting your latest blog post once, Missinglettr will create a campaign to run for the whole year, dripping out content one tweet at a time.
+Instead of just sharing your latest blog post once, Missinglettr will create a campaign to run for the whole year, dripping out content one message at a time.

-Missinglettr uses intelligent 'Natural Language Processing' to read through your blog post and detect the important highlights.
-Then it creates a unique marketing schedule for your blog posts.
+Missinglettr uses a technology called 'Natural Language Processing' to read through your blog post and detect the important highlights.
+Then it creates a unique marketing schedule of your blog posts to run over the next twelve months.

 Getting Started with Missinglettr

-Using Missinglettr is very easy and can be broken down into three simple steps.
+Using Missinglettr can be broken down into three simple steps.

-Set up your free account and add your blog’s URL or RSS feed, and connect your social accounts.
-(Currently, Twitter and LinkedIn are available with Google Plus and Facebook coming soon!)
+Set up your account and add your blog’s URL or RSS feed, and connect your social accounts.
+Missinglettr works with Twitter, LinkedIn, Google Plus and Facebook.
+(And Pinterest is coming soon!)

 Missinglettr will now be checking your blog and as soon as it detects a new blog post has been published then it will create a campaign.
 The campaign consists of excerpts from the blog post including quotes and images.